Dales and Moors: Kirkby Stephen to Robin Hoods Bay

 Information of Services Along the Route A comprehensive Service Info sheet, including services such as cash points, banks, post offices, village shops, inns, cafes and taxis.

-Maps 2 Harvey Maps (1:40000) covering the whole route.
+Maps A waterproof (1:40,000) Harvey Map covering the route.

 Personal Itinerary A personal itinerary setting out each overnight stop, including large scale maps of each accommodation, to ensure you find it easily.